AliceRivi14/Assignment2/README.md

     `r` to reset the position

-    To reset the position you need the standar service '/reset_position' from the 'std_srvs'package.
+    To reset the position you need the standard service '/reset_position' from the 'std_srvs'package.

     `x` to avoid to increment non-stop